cwakamai/imaging-sample-ui/readme.md

 ```
 var apiHost = "http://sampledomain:6000/";
 ```
-+ Edit ```/path/to/sampleapp/OPENwrapper/webapp/js/services/authentication.js```
-+ Change the "contractId" to match the Contract Id you have from Luna
 + Edit path/to/sampleapp/OPENwrapper/src/conf.json
 + Change the credentials to the ones you recieved from Luna